polakowo/datadocs/docs/big-data/data-processing.md

     - Originally developed at the University of California and donated the Apache Software Foundation.
     - Provides an interface for programming clusters with implicit data parallelism and fault tolerance.
     - Can perform batch, stream, interactive and graph processing.
-- Runs applications on Hadoop up to 100 times faster in memory and 10x faster on disk.
+- Runs applications on Hadoop up to 100x faster in memory and 10x faster on disk.
     - Offers real-time computation and low latency because of in-memory computation.
     - Makes accessing stored data quickly by keeping data in servers' RAM.
     - Achieves high performance using DAGScheduler, query optimizer, and physical execution engine.